-The speech-language pathology program currently retains records within our department for 5 years from last date of enrollment.
+The speech-language pathology program currently retains records within our department for 3 years from last date of enrollment.
 Students can access and download documentation of their clinical clock hours on the Typhon system before their subscription expires (usually several years after graduation).
 Our program will not retain physical records beyond the IUP requirement.
-Those documents will be shredded.

-Research Support
+Research